The Internet with Privacy Policies: Measuring The Web Upon Consent: design and testing

+\TOOL follows possible redirects during the visits and cases when a script triggers a reload of the webpage.
+This allows us to manage cases in which the consent banner is hosted on a separate specific landing page than the actual website home page.
 At last, to limit the impact of random delay due to webpage download and rendering, \TOOL uses quite conservative timeouts before eventually abort the visit.
 In detail, the DOM inspection starts 5 seconds after the \emph{OnLoad} event.
-While this clearly slows down the visit of multiple webpages, it maximizes the accept success rate.
+While this clearly slows down the visit of multiple webpages, it maximizes the success rate.

 To allow large-scale measurement campaigns, we containerize \TOOL using the Docker container engine~\cite{docker}.
-In the containerized version, we use Google Chrome version 89 in headless mode and force it to use a standard \texttt{User-Agent} instead of the pre-defined \texttt{ChromeHeadless}.
+In the containerized version, we use Google Chrome version 89 in headless mode and force it to use a standard \texttt{User-Agent} instead of the pre-defined \texttt{ChromeHeadless}.\footnote{The containerized version is available on Docker Hub as \emph{martino90/priv-accept}.}

-We offer \TOOL as open-source to foster its usage and allow the reproducibility of the results presented in this paper.
-For this, we also commit to releasing all the data we collected for this study.